in28minutes/getting-started-in-5-steps/README.md

 4. Accept the license agreement.
 ![Image](/images/oracle-java-license-agreement.png)

 5. Choose the Java Install for your Operating System.
 If you are windows 64 bit operating system, choose the Windows x64 java.
+If you are using windows and do not know if you are using 64-bit or 32-bit, you can visit https://support.microsoft.com/en-ae/help/15056/windows-7-32-64-bit-faq.
 ![Image](/images/choose-java-installation-for-your-os.png)

 6. Wait for the download to complete.
 Double click the file from the downloads folder.